Maggot fern disputes

 some insect.
-Images (widths 7mm and 8.5mm, same scale) taken some of the capsules in Fig.1 had not been fully grown before frond pinnules fell down into the water, accumulated there, became deformed, and silicified.
+Images (widths 7mm and 8.5mm, same scale) taken some of the capsules in Fig.1 had not been fully grown before the pinnules fell down into the water, accumulated there, became deformed, and silicified.

-Note the red and yellow stains of spores in their mature capsules in Problematic is another chert sample from the same locality with distinctly seen pinnules on the surface (Figs.3,4).
+Note the red and yellow stains of spores in the mature capsules in Problematic is another chert sample from the same locality with distinctly seen pinnules on the surface (Figs.3,4).
 Plant parts on chert layer surfaces